leighfletcher/academic-kickstart/content/engagement/public-talks/index.md

 ## Astronomy Societies
+* Society for Popular Astronomy:  Virtual residential course replacing their annual weekend at Preston Montford.
+In 2021, the theme was observing the planets, so I gave a talk on *Observing Giants:  Pro-Am Collaborations*, both via Zoom and livestreamed onto [Youtube](https://youtu.be/Sgah50yZviM).
 * North Lincolnshire Astronomy Society, December 7th 2020 (via Zoom), *Future Exploration of the Ice Giants*:  "Members were still chatting about the talk as I had to leave the Zoom meeting – it was great to see so much interest and the predominant feedback was how such an interesting topic can be presented in such a way that is actually understandable to non-scientists"
 * Nene Valley Astronomical Society (Northamptonshire), September 17th 2018, *Exploring the Weather of the Giant Planets*.
 * British Astronomical Association Weekend, July 7th 2018, University of Warwick, *Exploring the Weather of the Giant Planets via Professional-Amateur Collaboration*